rpashev/vue-journal-app/README.md

 ## Room for Improvement
-- create and implement a more professional design, especially for the User Profile page
+- redesign the logged in part of the app
+- use a mobile first approach when styling and preferebly switch to SCSS
-- implement an "Add Review" feature on the front end which already exists on the [backend](https://github.com/rpashev/rest-movie-apps)
+- refactor some of the more repetitive code on the front end by implementing composables/hooks when appropriate
 - implement an "Auto Logout" functionality on JWT expiration
-- improve user feedback when adding/removing movies from user lists from Details page
-- spend more time on refactoring repetitive code
-- break up some of the bigger components into smaller ones
+- break up some of the larger components
-- change webpack configuration so SCSS variables are auto imported in every SCSS file instead of manually importing it
+- implement a backend pagination for the journal entries
+- implement a feature that allows users to add images to their entries

 ## Contact